blandflakes/echo-chamber/README.md

 use this abstraction in AWS Lambda, though I haven't hosted any skills there yet and therefore have no sample code.

 ## Future enhancements
-- Template directive response objects
-- Dialog response objects
-- Spec integration.
-Since spec has no plans to support stringly-keyed maps, we'd likely need to implement a layer between the handler and whatever server serves the app to convert map keys between symbols and keys.
 - A REPL-driven test workflow.
 Lots of online skill testers exist, but it would be even better if we could interact with our app in the REPL, and at runtime.
 Could also start with some test utils.
 - Potential move to [Clojure `deps` and `cli`](https://clojure.org/guides/deps_and_cli)